turtlemint/redux-analytics/README.md

 Suggest you to create a folder analytics in your src.
 You can place all your listeners inside listeners sub-folder moving forward.

 ```
-import { Analytics, analyticsMiddleware } from 'react-analytics';
+import { Analytics, analyticsMiddleware } from 'next-react-analytics';
 import segmentTagClick from './analytics/listeners/segment-tag-click';

 const analytics = new Analytics([segmentTagClick]);